StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-user-accounts/manage-user-accounts.md

 # Manage User Accounts

-This topic provides step-by-step instructions for managing [user accounts](about-user-accounts.md) in TheHive.
+Manage [user accounts](about-user-accounts.md) in TheHive to update their settings, permissions, and authentication details.

 === "As an administrator"